-As governor, I have to play a lot of different roles - but the most exciting role is as chief salesman for our state.
+Governor Siegelman will agree with me that, as governor, we have to play a lot of different roles - but the most exciting role is as chief salesman for this state.
 For me, it's a role that gives me the opportunity to share the story of Mississippi with companies around the world, and it's a story companies want to hear.

 They want to hear about the Nissan plant - a world-class company investing more than \$1.5 billion in our state to build a facility, over 2 million square feet in size, that will produce 400,000 cars a year and employ more than 5,000 people.

 Minority contractors are playing a major role in this project, many serving at the level of Tier One suppliers.
 And, there's so much more that's being done - and so many more companies that are growing along with us.